Rey79-coder/robot-gladiators/README.md

 # Robot Gladiators

-1. Use html and css only.
+1. Use html and js only.
 2.